MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

 |2|	331|	Susan|	Eaton|	Southcentral|	3/20/2021|	12/31/9999|	TRUE|	3333317c537573616e7c4561746f6e7c536f75746863656e7472616c|
 |3|	334|	Miguel|	Escobar|	Panama|	2/14/2024|	12/31/9999|	TRUE|	3333347c4d696775656c7c4573636f6261727c50616e616d61|

-Below is a definition of the schema for this table and description for the fields:
+This is the definition of the schema for this table and description for the fields:

 |Field name|Data type|Description|
 |---|---|----|